-The Daniel Pearl Memorial Journalism Internship is awarded annually to an outstanding Stanford student journalist, and commemorates the work of Daniel Pearl, a Stanford graduate who was kidnapped and murdered while working as a Wall Street Journal foreign correspondent in Pakistan in 2002.
+The Daniel Pearl Memorial Journalism Internship is a paid internship awarded annually to an outstanding Stanford student journalist, and commemorates the work of Daniel Pearl, a Stanford graduate who was kidnapped and murdered while working as a Wall Street Journal foreign correspondent in Pakistan in 2002.

-Alexa Liautaud has been chosen as the 2016 Daniel Pearl Memorial Journalism Intern.
+Emma Johanningsmeier has been chosen as the 2017 Daniel Pearl Memorial Journalism Intern.

 The applicant should have extensive journalism experience, either as a student journalist, or as an intern at a newspaper, or a combination of the two.
 The intern will be selected on the basis of journalism qualifications and the degree to which he or she exemplifies the work of Daniel Pearl: